What you need to know

 If you have aphasia, your rehabilitation program may include practising talking, listening, reading or writing.
 You may work with the speech pathologist on your own or in a group.
 You may use a computer to work through exercises.
 You may practise using gestures or aids to get your message across.

 If you have apraxia, treatment will focus on helping your muscles to work together.
 You may work on making sounds accurately and improving the speed and rhythm of your speech.
-You may practice using words and sentences that gradually get longer and more complex.
+You may practise using words and sentences that gradually get longer and more complex.

 If you have dysarthria, you may do exercises to improve the strength and coordination of your speech muscles.
 You may practise speaking slowly or loudly and exaggerating your speech.
 You may use a voice amplifier to make your voice louder.